ericbrown8787/idmx-268-blog/src/content/pages/index.md

   ctaText: Find out more
   ctaLink: /about
 ---
-Eric is a web development student from Somerset, New Jersey.
+Eric is a current web development student and an aspiring web development professional from Somerset, New Jersey.